KyberNetwork/developer-portal/docs/integrations-widgetsoverview.md

 title: Overview
 ---
 ## Introduction
 The Widgets and Plugins are 2 different types of integration that can be easily implemented on any websites or applications.
-There are currently 2 Widgets, the [KyberWidget](integrations-kyberwidgetguide.md) and the [Sign In Widget](integrations-signinwidgetguide.md), and one plugin, the [WooCommerce Plugin](integrations-woocommercepluginguide.md) that are available for users to implement.
+There are currently 2 widgets, the [KyberWidget](integrations-kyberwidgetguide.md) and the [Sign In Widget](integrations-signinwidgetguide.md), and one plugin, the [WooCommerce Plugin](integrations-woocommercepluginguide.md) that are available for users to implement.

 ## KyberWidget
 The KyberWidget allows users to pay for goods using any token supported by Kyber while allowing merchants / vendors to accept the payment in their preferred token.
 It provides a friendly stock user interface for users to use ERC20 tokens to pay to an ETH address.
 Users can use different wallets of choice (e.g. keystore, Trezor, Ledger, private key, and MetaMask) to sign the transaction and make the payment.
 The widget will broadcast the transaction to the Ethereum network automatically and notify the app (vendors) about the transaction.